 Understanding school rules for face masks and who does not need to wear one

 There are now rules about wearing face masks at schools in Scotland to keep everyone safe.
-The rules are different for high school and primary.
+The rules are different for primary and high school.
+Because the Scottish Government wants to keep everybody as safe as possible the rules about who should wear and mask and where they should wear it are changing depending on the number of coronavirus cases in local areas.

 High School face mask rules